p4535992/foundryvtt-arms-reach/README.md

 ## Issues

-- Users should report issues to the github issues.
-Reaching out on Discord is a good option as well, but please follow-up with a github issue
-- Try clearing all tokens using the new button before selecting/targeting other tokens. this should resolve most issues.

 Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/p4535992/foundryvtt-arms-reach/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).

 ## Credit